auriq/essentia_docs/source/reference/manpages/udb.spec.rst

   # o Vectors are automatically created when a user bucket is created.
   #   Their columns are initialized to either 0/blank depending on the
   #   data type.
-  # o Column spec is identical to that of a table except that
+  # o Vector spec is identical to that of a table except that "+KEY" is
-  #   "+KEY" is not supported nor necessary since the "merge" operation is
+  #   not supported nor necessary - the "merge" operation is implicit
-  #   implicit (there is only one data row).
+  #   since there is only one data row.
-  #
+  # o The name of the "PKEY" column must be the same as in previously
-  # Note: Indentation in the spec is optional.
+  #   defined tables/vectors.
   #
   @Vector:Profile
     s,pkey:user_cookie